 He then stated how they were only playing four “motherfuckin’ cities, so whoever is in charge, wherever the fuck you are, why don’t you come out here and tell these people that you want to close in five minutes…Have you ever heard of a thing called a riot before?”
 Then, he played “Vampira” and ended his set.
 The crowd cheered and chanted “bull shit” for nearly ten minutes, but to no avail.
 No riot ensued.

 The city of Austin has a curfew for outdoor shows that venues have to follow rigidly.
 If the festival had allowed more time, they would have been finned.
 Danzig came on late and blamed the festival, while the booker (read the news story) claimed it was Danzig’s fault.
 Also, there was a mishap with one of the banners, which nobody claimed responsibility for.
 Danzig’s voice stank, possibly due to the illness the booker alleged, and the crowd that mainly came to hear Misfits only heard two songs.
 This fiasco combined with the assailing sand storms, ushered in a rocky start for Fun Fun Fun Fest.
 I left wishing I had watched more Public Enemy.

-Check back in tomorrow to see if things smooth out when Slayer, Cannibal Corpse and several other heavy acts performed.
+Check back in tomorrow to see if things smooth out with reports on performances from Slayer, Cannibal Corpse and several other heavy acts.

 Please share this article if you found it interesting.